11ty/11ty-website/src/docs/pagination/nav.md

 ---
 # Pagination Navigation

+{% tableofcontents %}

 How to create a list of links to every paginated page on a pagination template.

-{% tableofcontents "open" %}

 ## Paginating over an Array